beytullahsarica/ms_lesion_segmentation_comparison/README.md

-# CNN and Transformer U-Nets in Multiple Sclerosis Lesion Segmentation: A Comparative Assessment
+# Comparative Assessment of CNN and Transformer U-Nets in Multiple Sclerosis Lesion Segmentation

 This repository contains the implementation of our paper [__Comparative Assessment of CNN and Transformer U-Nets in Multiple Sclerosis Lesion Segmentation__](link to paper).